 UNRED STATES PATENT OFFICE, Washington, Sept.
 28, 1853, New Hampshire, praying for the extension of a pa-tent granted to limon the twenty-seventh day of Dec., 1853, for an improvement in constructing sockets for holding tools, for seven years from the expiration of said patent, which takes place on the twenty-seventh day for December, eighteen hundred and fifty-three- It is ordered that the said petition be heard at the Pa-tent Office on Monday, the 18th of December next, at 12 o' olock, M.; and all persons are notified to appear and show cause, if any they have, why said petition ought not be granted.
-Persons seposing the extension are notified to diverse not be granted.
+Persons seposing the extension are negative.

+not be granted.
 Persons opposing the extension are required to file in the Patent Office their objections, specially set forth in writing, at least twenty days before the day of hearing; all testimony filed by either party to be used at the said hearing must be taken and transmitted in accordance with the rules of the office, which will be furnished on application.

-application.
-Ordered, also, that this notice be published in the Union, Intelligencer, and Evening Star.
-Wastington, D. C.; Pennsylvania, Philadelphia, Pennsylvania; Evening Port, and Scientlik: American, New York; Boston Post, Boston, Massachusetts and Patriot, Concord.
-New Hamp-shire : Enquirer, Cincinnati, Ohio, once a week for three successive weeks previous to the second Monday of Jan-uary next the day of bacaing uary next, the day of hearing.
+Whit the futes of the once, while application, also, that this notice be published in the Union, Intelligencer, and Evening Star, Washington, D. C. Pennsylvania, Philadelphia, Pennsylvania, Evening Port, and Svientithe American, New York; Boston Post, Boston, Massachusetts-and Patriot, Concord.
+New Hampshire; Enquirer, Cincinnati, Ohio, once a veck for three successive weeks previous to the second Monday of Janwarv next the day of hearing. uary next, the day of hearing.
 CHARLES MASON, Commissioner of Patents.